Volunteerism Declines Across Canada while Salvation Army Sees Growth

 TSA Celebrates Volunteers During National Volunteer Week (April 19–25, 2026)

-EDMONTON, AB, April 16, 2026 /CNW/ - As volunteer participation declines across Canada, The Salvation Army is seeing a different story unfold locally--one of growing engagement, increased volunteer hours, and strong community involvement.
+WINNIPEG, MB, April 17, 2026 /CNW/ - As volunteer participation declines across Canada, The Salvation Army is seeing a different story unfold locally--one of growing engagement, increased volunteer hours, and strong community involvement.

 Statistics Canada reports that fewer Canadians are volunteering, with participation dropping from 79 per cent in 2018 to 73 per cent in recent years, and formal volunteering declining even more sharply.
 However, The Salvation Army is bucking this national trend.